-Performance attribution is shown ex-cash and gross of fees.
+Performance Attribution is shown gross of fees.
 Holdings are subject to change.

 Palo Alto Networks: PANW shares declined 16% for the quarter on what we believe to be a misunderstanding of the company's 13% total billing growth for its fiscal third quarter (which some investors found disappointing).
 As PANW shifts its billings to one-year cloud deals (from longer-term non-cloud deals), we believe the appropriate measure for assessing the company's progress is short-term billings, which grew a healthy 25% year-over-year.
 Additionally, the company reported better-than-expected revenue (up 28%) and non-GAAP EPS (up 26%), as well as strong fourth quarter guidance for 21-22% revenue growth.